 4.5.4 S1 Modem Connection (optional)

-With the use of a modem the terminals can be optionally positioned ex-works at the back of the EK-87/S. The read-out interface at the front can be activated for service purposes via a switch.
+When using a modem the terminals can be optionally positioned ex-works in the terminal compartment of the EK-87/A. The read-out interface at the front can be activated for service purposes via a switch.